Cranford (ward)

 Cranford is an electoral ward in the London Borough of Hounslow.
 The ward has existed since the creation of the borough on 1 April 1965 and was first used in the 1964 elections.
 It returns three councillors to Hounslow London Borough Council.

+Councillors

+The councillor list is sourced from Hounslow Council election results, the Local Elections Archive Project and the Elections Centre.